estnltk/estnltk-workflows/enc_workflows/readme.md

 #### Configuring database access

 The first step is to configure database access parameters.
-This can be done in file [confs/database_conf.ini](confs/database_conf.ini), and the configuration will be commonly used for all collections.
+This can be done in file [confs/database_conf.ini](confs/database_conf.ini).
+The configuration will be commonly used for all collections.
 Find more information about the access parameters from [this tutorial](https://github.com/estnltk/estnltk/blob/main/tutorials/storage/storing_text_objects_in_postgres.ipynb).

 #### Creating database tables